shettisrushti09-sketch/cc-records/README.md

 | CPU Benchmark | `sysbench cpu --cpu-max-prime=20000 run` |
 | Type-1 Hypervisor | Proxmox VE |
 | Type-2 Hypervisor | VMware Workstation |

-The laboratory manual specifies the same VM configuration for both hypervisors so that their CPU performance can be compared using Sysbench. :contentReference[oaicite:1]{index=1}

 ---